 At the start of the 1960’s Spain’s economy was doing improving mostly because of greater relations with the outside world.
 Even though they were still under Franco’s rule, they experienced steady drops in inflation and a higher standard of living.
 Their ship building industry was ranked fifth in the world during the mid 1960’s People were starting to feel oppressed more than ever by Franco’s regime; they wanted to see the end of the regime.
 Franco had lined up his successor by the mid 1960’s and also had groups asking for more civil rights.
 After he had lined up his successor, people were afraid that this regime would continue on through his successor or successors.
 Angered student and skilled labor works asked for higher wages because of the influx of cash from the financial aid and tourism, and because they had seen very little of the profit put into infrastructure of their society.
 Becoming a part of the OECD (Organization for Economic Co-operation and Development) gave the citizens a comparative perspective on the freedoms their European counterparts had gained since the end of WWII.
 Democratization had shown the people of Spain that under something other than an authoritarian rule, the connection of state and government could exist without one completely overpowering the other.

 From 1959 to 1974 the economic growth seen by tourism and a boom in manufacturing sectors along with a rise in the middle classes standard of living gave Spain the second fastest growth rate behind Japan.
-The emergence of more export trade in Spain sparked this boom, In 1965 though, Spain was denied entrance into the EEC because they were not seen as political and economically stable to be a member The EEC knew that not giving Spain membership could ultimately persuade the authoritarian government to change its policies.
+The emergence of more export trade in Spain sparked this boom, In 1965 though, Spain was denied entrance into the EEC because they were not seen as political and economically stable to be a member The EEC knew that not giving Spain membership could ultimately persuade the authoritarian government to change its policies..

 The Death of General Franco in 1975 gave way to a new age of political unrest for the democracy coming to the people of Spain, with this and the oil shocks of the mid 1970’s marked the end of a long period of growth for Spain as well.
 Juan Carlos took the place of Franco and started the process of democratization, in 1977.
-Censorship had finally been removed from their news, political parties were allowed to exist and elections were held..
+Censorship had finally been removed from their news, political parties were allowed to exist and elections were held.
 The citizens of Spain were asked in 1978 if they approved of the new constitution set into place, and they got as high as an 89% approval rating.
 During the early 1980’s as democracy settled into place in the 13 new established states, and some new factors came into play that hadn’t before like a high crime rates in major cities.
 Policy issues were diverted from the economy, and to the strengthening of themselves as a nation, but with 80% of their energy being imported there were at a critical point in their nations history.
 They had just been denied entry into the EEC in 1965, lost a dictator in 1975, and had an economic boom up until they became a democracy in 1978.
 How should they combat the problem of importing 80% of all their energy during a time when oil shocks are happening, they managed to keep their economy as stable as possible while uplifting taxes on fuel and energy.